boseabhishek/just-react/README.md

 class HelloWorld extends React.Component {
     render() {
+        // JSX start
           return (
                   <div>
                     Hello, React!
                   </div>
                 )
         }
+        // JSX end
 };

 ReactDOM.render(<HelloWorld />, document.getElementById('root'));
 ```

 See above, in the ES6 file (saved as index.js), `React` and `ReactDOM` are imported from `react` and `react-dom` libraries respectively.
 And, then, they are used to render some UI stuff on a targeted html page on a html tag with id = "root".

+What is JSX?

+ It's HTML, but in our JS... with JS inside the HTML For more, see [here](https://reactjs.org/docs/introducing-jsx.html)

+For more on **ES6**, see [here](https://github.com/boseabhishek/just-about-javascript/blob/main/README.md#i-keep-on-hearing-about-es6-whats-the-fuss--all-about)

 > For theory on React anatomy, please follow [here](docs/mds/react-in-depth.md)